-As detailed in Section 2 Chapter 2, the Proposed Action Alternative 1 includes the potential-use of sixfour different disposal sites, and Alternative 2 also includes the use of four disposal sites.
-Two of the disposal sites (the CSWH Expansion Area and the LA-2 ocean disposal site are common to both of these alternatives.
+As detailed in Section 2, the Proposed Action includes the potential use of six different disposal sites.
 The following section provides a summary of the existing uses of each of these disposal sites.
 Port-specific land use designations for this section are provided in Table 3.8-2.
-Figure 3.8-1 provides a map of the land use designations contained within the Port Master Plan for the sixfour disposal sites that area located within the Port.
-The fifth and sixth disposal sites, LA-2 and LA-3, are located outside of the Port in the Pacific Ocean.
-LA-2 is located approximately 5.8 miles south-southwest of the entrance to Los Angeles Harbor on the outer continental shelf margin; LA-3 is located approximately five miles southwest of the entrance to Newport Harbor.
-Their locations are provided in Figure 2-7 of Section 2 (Project Description).
+Figure 3.8-1 provides a map of the land use designations contained within the Port Master Plan for the six disposal sites.